unitaryfoundation/ucc-bench/README.md

 This includes the version of `ucc-bench` code, the version of the dependencies as reflected in `uv.lock`, the specific circuits and benchmark versions.
 Although we could identify versions in each directly, the git hash is a nice way to boil it all down to one identifier.

 ## Standard Benchmark Automation
-In generating the results as just describeb, we want:
+In generating the results as just described, we want:

 1. Each `ucc` merge to main to have a corresponding benchmark result in the `results` directory of `ucc-bench`
 2. Any change to benchmark configurations or compiler versions to have a corresponding benchmark result in the `results` directory of `ucc-bench`
-3. A PR opened in `ucc` or `ucc-bench` with `main` as a target should get a PR comment showing the expected performance impact as compared to the most recent ancestor benchmark result in the corresponding `main` repository (more below).
+3. A PR opened in `ucc` or `ucc-bench` with `main` as a target should get a PR comment showing the expected performance impact as compared to the most recent ancestor benchmark result in the corresponding `main` repository.

 The overall flow is then depicted below
 ```mermaid